?

 • Can it be seen at night?

-Siren Testing Schedule
+Kwakiutl First Nation Siren Testing Schedule FOR 2024

-The following test dates are for the Kwakiutl First Nation tsunami siren.
 Property owner, occupiers and visitors in the Fort Rupert, Beaver Harbour Park, and surrounding neighbourhoods can expect to hear audible sirens during these times.
-Tsunami sirens heard at any other time are not a test, evacuate the area and proceed to the nearest muster station: 4640 Byng Road – Avalon School.
+Sirens heard at any other time are not a test, evacuate the area and proceed to the nearest muster station: 4640 Byng Road – Avalon School.
+ALL OTHER TIMES IF THE SIREN SOUNDS…HEAD TO HIGH GROUND!

 In the event of an emergency, the following sites have up-to-date information: